colin-gourlay/sundown-sessions/docs/showrunner-publication-workflow.md

    Nullable fields remain null (and may be omitted by the MCP serialiser) rather than being guessed.
 5. Map the facts to the conventions found in step 1.
-Treat Spotify and other publication-safe identifiers equally.
-The export deliberately omits local file and backlog-workflow references.
+Treat Spotify and other returned publication-safe identifiers equally.
+The export uses an explicit public-source allowlist and deliberately omits local files, backlog workflow references, and unknown future integration sources.
+Adding a newly supported public identifier requires an application change and privacy review; it must not become public merely because it was stored on a recording.
 6. Make the smallest deterministic change.
 Preserve existing show notes, biographies, commentary, reviews, images, promotional copy and unrelated front matter.
 Do not create editorial prose to make a factual update appear